Supporting information

 The benefits set out in your benefit statement show your accrued benefits as at the date of calculation provided in the summary page.
 However, please note that your benefits only include the service you had accrued up to the date of calculation, based on the information provided by your employer at the date of issue of the statement.
 For more details on the service and salary included within the calculation of your benefit estimate, please see the service history section of your statement.
 Your estimate is based on the service and salary details supplied by your employer(s).
 If you identify any errors please contact the employer at the time of service and request they check their records and notify us of any changes.

 Your statement is provided for illustrative purposes only and isn't a guarantee of benefits, nor does it assume any rights to such benefits.
 If at retirement it’s found that any Past Added Years payments (that you were paying by instalments) haven't been made in full, the amount of benefits quoted in this estimate may be less.
 In the event of any dispute over your pension benefits the appropriate legislation will prevail.
-Please note benefits shown on your statement don’t take into account: any earmarking split between you and your ex spouse/civil partner; or any Scheme Pays elections for Annual Allowance charges.
+Please note benefits shown on your statement don’t take into account: any earmarking split between you and your ex-spouse/civil partner; or any Scheme Pays elections for Annual Allowance charges.

 • Answer: